-In every industry there are common statements.
+There are common statements in every industry.
 But they aren’t backed up with data.
 We call these gaps “missing stats” and they are ripe for research.
 These statements meet two criteria.
 They are:

-If you can find this gap in your industry and produce the research that fills it, you’ll have something truly share-worthy, link-worthy and even press worthy.
+If you can find this gap in your industry and create original research that fills it, you’ll have something truly share-worthy, link-worthy and even press worthy.
 Seriously, you may want to reach out to the media.
+You’ve made news.

-If you’re ready for a huge upgrade to the quality and results of your content marketing, here’s where you can begin:
+If you’re committed to a huge upgrade to the quality and results of your content marketing, here’s where you can begin:

 The world is not waiting for another medium-quality blog post.
 Publish something truly original.
 Make a contribution to your field.
 Find the truth and share it with the world.